 Can golf carts cause enough damage to warrant paying for insurance?
 Unfortunately, yes.

-According to the Fatality Analysis Reporting System, created by the National Highway Traffic Safety Administration, 130 golf cart fatalities were recorded from 2013 to 2018.
+According to the Fatality Analysis Reporting System, created by the National Highway Traffic Safety Administration, 31 golf cart and low-speed vehicle fatalities were recorded in 2021, the most recent data.

 Additionally, the American Academy of Pediatrics found that over 6,500 children under the age of 18 are injured by golf carts each year.